Inland Revenue Authority Of Singapore (IRAS) | Complete Guide

 There are some mandatory requirements for companies to stay compliant with Inland Revenue Authority of Singapore.
 These are the requirements one must meet to comply with the IRAS:

-1. Every Singapore based company must submit an ECI for the YA within 3 months as soon the financial year ends.
+1. Each company must submit an ECI for the YA within 3 months as soon the financial year ends.
 An Estimated Chargeable Income (ECI) is an estimate of the company’s chargeable remuneration for a Year of Assessment (YA).
 It is compulsory for the company to file an ECI regardless of the income.
 The company will file a ‘NIL’ ECI in case of zero income.

 2. It is mandatory for all Singapore companies to prepare Accounting Records, which must comprise of a Profit & Loss Account, Balance Sheet, Cash Flow Statement and an Equity Statement which is in accordance with Singapore Financial Reporting Standard (SFRS).
 The accounting records must be kept for years.